-• Arguments in EXPRESSION typically contain output of commands i="ahoj abc" test \$i = "ahoj abc" test "\$i" = "ahoj abc"
+• Arguments in EXPRESSION typically contain output of commands i="ahoj abc" # results in: bash: [: too many arguments \$i = "ahoj abc" test "\$i" = "ahoj abc" # OK

-• Be careful to treat cases when arguments in expression can contain spaces, better always use "" for string arguments (works for integers too though), especially when argument is an output of command with not-well predictable result ! (e.g. filenames can contain spaces...)
+Be careful to treat cases when arguments in expression can contain spaces, better always use "" for string arguments (works for integers too though), especially when argument is an output of command with not-well predictable result ! (e.g. filenames can contain spaces...)